-So, the first step is to find your Raspberry Pi 3B+ or 4 and get ready!
+So, the first step is to find your Raspberry Pi 3B+ and get ready!
 Most of the steps here are not specific to the VPN server, but just getting Fedora up and running, and up to date!

 Download the latest "Fedora Minimal" image from

 here make sure you look under the